tomlurge/visionion/README.md

 **MongoDB**
 In proven OLAP fashion we'll aggregate all data into one big facts collection ('collections' are the MongoDB equivalent to SQL tables).
 MongoDB does fit this purpose well because it allows sparsely populated collections.
-As a document store it also supports nested collections which comes in very handy when the data sets we retrieve from the network are not as uniform and regular as we'd like them to be.
+As a document store it also supports nested collections which comes in very handy when the data sets retrieved from the network are not as uniform and regular as we'd like them to be.
 As MongoDB is a schemaless database we do not have to worry about future structural changes.
 When e.g. more performance data becomes available we can seamlessly add it without having to touch any of the existing documents.
 MongoDB has some constraints of it's own that need to be taken into account when designiing the facts collection:
 - no joins
  (but we can work around that by visually layering querie results on top of each other)